 From Nawfal:

 Despite its beautiful captivating petals, my fingers got hurt by a thorn when I tried to hold its stem.
-This made me think of all the subtle techniques that nature uses in order to protect itself.
+This made me think of all the subtle techniques that nature uses in order to protect itselfNawfal.

 Red plants